Creating a new data broker in Google Cloud

 When you deploy the data broker, you need to select a service account that has the following permissions:

-You can install a data broker in GCP when you create a sync relationship.
+There are a few ways to create a new data broker.
+These steps describe how to install a data broker in Google Cloud when you create a sync relationship.

 On the Define Sync Relationship page, choose a source and target and click Continue.

-Complete the steps until you reach the Data Broker page.
+Complete the steps until you reach the Data Broker Group page.

-On the Data Broker page, click Create Data Broker and then select Google Cloud Platform.
+On the Data Broker Group page, click Create Data Broker and then select Microsoft Azure.

 Enter a name for the data broker and click Continue.